jhale/cism-2024-varfrac-code/README.md

 which will create a file `notebook.py` which you can then edit with any text editor.
 For more information see [here](https://jupytext.readthedocs.io/en/latest/formats-scripts.html#).

-### pyvista on ARM

-To install pyvista in ARM docker:

-    python3 -m pip install "https://github.com/scientificcomputing/vtk-aarch64/releases/download/v9.4.2-py3.12-more-flags/vtk-9.4.2-cp312-cp312-linux_aarch64.whl"
-    python3 -m pip install pyvista

-This is not necessary when using the `dolfinx/lab` containers which already include these packages.